etlbox/efbox.website/doks_1.0/content/docs/guides/getting-started.md

 The `MergeMode.Full` setting ensures a complete sync, including deletion of data not present in our list.
 Other modes like `Delta`, `InsertsAndUpdates`, `InsertsOnly`, and `UpdatesOnly` offer different sync scopes.
 Unlike other bulk operations, `BulkMerge` reads existing rows first from the database, and then determines the corresponding batch operations.
 It logs the merge result in `ChangeAction` (e.g.,Insert, Update, Delete or Exists) and timestamps in the `ChangeDate` property.
 You will need to add both properties to your class - ensure that they are marked with `[NotMapped]` to avoid database mapping.

+## Full Example on GitHub

+The entire example, including the code snippets discussed, {{< link-ext text="is available on GitHub" url="https://github.com/etlbox/etlbox.demo/tree/main/EF_GettingStarted" >}}.
+Feel free to explore it further for a deeper understanding of EF Box and its capabilities.